-- 16.1.1 "Sessional" faculty are hired annually on a per-course basis, with commensurate Teaching & Teaching-Related Duties, but no requirements regarding Professional Practice/Research or Service. - 16.1.2 Sessional faculty: - 16.1.2.1 must hold the Rank of Instructor; - 16.1.2.2 have a maximum course assignment of 5 Studio half-credit courses or 3 Liberal Arts & Sciences half-credit courses per Academic Year, with exceptions requiring the approval of the Dean of Faculty; - 16.1.2.3 have no job security beyond the current contract; - 16.1.2.4 are subject to Performance Review prior to any renewal of contract; and - are normally not renewable beyond 5 years in the Faculty of Art and in the Faculty of Liberal Arts & Sciences, and fully renewable in the Faculty of Design. - 16.1.3 In exceptional circumstances (i.e. when deemed to be of benefit to both the University and the faculty), and by mutual consent of the University and the faculty member, Sessionals hired in the Faculty of Art and in the Faculty of Liberal Arts & Sciences may be renewed for annual contracts beyond 5 years, subject to approval by OCADFA. - 16.1.4 In each Academic Year, a maximum of 30% of the University's credit curriculum, as defined by the total number of courses offered, is normally taught by Sessional faculty, except in 2007/08 when the maximum shall be 40% and 2008/09 when the maximum shall be 35%.
+- 16.1.1 "Sessional" faculty are hired annually on a per-course basis, with commensurate Teaching & Teaching-Related Duties, but no requirements regarding Professional Practice/Research or Service. - 16.1.2 Sessional faculty: - 16.1.2.1 Must hold the Rank of Instructor; - 16.1.2.2 Have a maximum course assignment of 5 Studio half-credit courses or 3 Liberal Arts & Sciences half-credit courses per

+Academic Year, with exceptions requiring the approval of the Dean of Faculty;

+- 16.1.2.3 Have no job security beyond the current contract; - 16.1.2.4 Are subject to Performance Review prior to any renewal of contract. - 16.1.3 In each Academic Year, a maximum of 30% of the University's credit curriculum, as defined by the total number of courses offered, is normally taught by Sessional faculty, except in 2007/08 when the maximum shall be 40% and 2008/09 when the maximum shall be 35%.
 The University shall present to the Joint Committee by November 1st of each Academic Year a report on the Sessional maximum.
 In the event that this ceiling is exceeded, the University shall, by April 1st of that Academic Year, present to the Joint Committee plans to restore the balance the following Academic Year.
-The sessionals hired as a result of course load reductions in the 2008/09 and 2009/10 academic years are not to be counted towards the hiring cap on sessionals. - 16.1.5 Sessional faculty are intended to augment, rather than replace, Tenured faculty.
-While

-Sessional faculty teach the same or similar courses as Continuing and Tenured faculty, with accompanying expectations concerning Teaching and Teaching-Related Duties, there are no requirements regarding Professional Practice/Research or Service.
+The sessionals hired as a result of course load reductions in the 2008/09 and 2009/10 academic years are not to be counted towards the hiring cap on sessionals.
+For both the 2013/14 and 2014/15 Academic Years, the University's obligations under this article are suspended. - 16.1.4 Sessional faculty are intended to augment, rather than replace, Tenured faculty.
+While Sessional faculty teach the same or similar courses as Continuing and Tenured faculty, with accompanying expectations concerning Teaching and Teaching-Related Duties, there are no requirements regarding Professional Practice/Research or Service.
 This reduced scope of responsibilities is reflected in lower salary levels.

 Because Sessional faculty are temporary employees with whom the University does not have a long-term employer/employee relationship, they are hired on the basis of fixed-term contracts, and receive additional pay in lieu of benefits.
 The 30% ceiling on Sessional Teaching is intended to ensure that Tenured faculty employment opportunities are not eroded.
 The maximum renewal period is intended to ensure the ongoing creation of employment opportunities for new Sessional faculty, and to ensure that, over time, increased expectations are not made of temporary employees.

-- 16.1.6 Employment may be terminated through non-renewal of contract, resignation (with appropriate notice), retirement, dismissal for just cause, cancellation or termination of contract in accordance with Article 23.3.9, and/or layoff for reason of Financial Exigency or Curricular Necessity. - 16.1.7 Subject to the foregoing, once a person has taught five or more 0.5 courses on a sessional basis, he or she shall automatically be short-listed for consideration for any sessional course that the person taught when the course was last offered or for any sessional course that is closely related to a course he or she taught previously, whether or not the person is currently a sessional faculty member.
+- 16.1.5 Employment may be terminated through non-renewal of contract, resignation (with appropriate notice), retirement, dismissal for just cause, cancellation or termination of contract in accordance with Article 23.3.9, and/or layoff for reason of Financial Exigency or Curricular Necessity. - 16.1.6 Subject to the foregoing, once a person has taught five or more 0.5 courses on a sessional basis, he or she shall automatically be short-listed for consideration for any sessional course that the person taught when the course was last offered or for any sessional course that is closely related to a course he or she taught previously, whether or not the person is currently a sessional faculty member.